 - include meaningful, project-based work that focuses on developing skills, knowledge, and abilities applicable to future employment opportunities.

 - have an on-site supervisor who can provide weekly check-in meetings to discuss progress toward work, review internship goals, and write a final evaluation.

 - provide a way for CGCE staff to communicate with the internship supervisor (email or phone) and a method of translation if the supervisor cannot communicate in English.

-- take place in a country that is not currently under a travel warning by the U.S. State Department.
+- take place in a country that is not currently under a level 3 or 4 travel warning by the U.S. State Department.

 - Schedule an EPIC Advantage discernment appointment with your career coach through Handshake.
 While this meeting is not required it is strongly encouraged.

 - Search, apply for, and secure internship.
 We recommend that you start your search in Handshake, but there are many other resources you may use to find internships